uri-library-data-services/iassist-preview/content/blog/friday-posting.md

 +++
-One of the highlights of the after hours hanging out during IASSIST conferences is getting to play some pool and make geeky data jokes you don\'t have to explain to anyone.
+One of the highlights of the after hours hanging out during IASSIST conferences is getting to play some pool and make geeky data jokes you don't have to explain to anyone.

 For you pool-playing enthusiasts, I share[this YouTube of a potential future IASSIST conference